Michael Shelden: Books

 Shelden is the author of Graham Greene's entry in the Oxford Dictionary of National Biography (ODNB).

-In Mark Twain: Man in White (2010) Shelden wrote about the last four years of Twain's life (1906–1910), when the novelist began wearing his iconic white suit.
+In Mark Twain: Man in White (2010) Shelden wrote about the last four years of Twain's life (1906–1910).
 The biography portrayed Twain as a vibrant figure who worked hard in old age to promote his image as a great popular entertainer, and to boost his reputation as a serious social critic and literary artist.
-Writing in Cleveland's The Plain Dealer, Mark Dawidziak described Man in White as "the definitive work on this controversial period."
-The biography was chosen as one of the Best Books of 2010 by the Library Journal, and as one of the Best Nonfiction Books of 2010 by the Christian Science Monitor.